Business phone systems

-Voice over Internet Protocol (VoIP) technology is gaining popularity in business as an alternative to traditional landline and mobile phone calling.
+Voice over Internet Protocol (VoIP) technology is gradually replacing the traditional landline networks and is becoming a popular alternative to mobile phone calling.

 What is VoIP and how does it work?